Journal of a Madman

 The philosopher’s stone offered the joint to Matt, who took it without looking.
 “That’s pretty brutal, bro.”

-It wept, for it knew the ways of the world.
+And so it wept, for it knew the ways of the world.

 — Bastian Espada